urbanogilson/SICAR/README.md

 Install [Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (additional info how to install the engine on Linux, Mac OSX and Windows).

+Install [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) (additional info how to install the engine on Linux, Mac OSX and Windows).

-If you don't want to install dependencies on your computer or don't know how to install them, I strongly recommend [Google Colab](#run-with-google-colab).
+If you don't want to install dependencies on your computer or don't know how to install them, we strongly recommend [Google Colab](#run-with-google-colab).

 ## Usage/Examples